JakeSteam/blog-programming/_posts/2022-04-25-chasing-100-percent-crash-free-users-on-mobile.md

 In larger companies, most aspects of an app will be monitored and improved by product / design / marketing / engineering employees.
 Whether this is the impact of an email campaign, A/B testing a screen design, or customer-exclusive discounts, these all take significant effort to introduce a minor uplift in sales / users.
 Crashes however, skip this process entirely, yet may be causing more attrition than anything else combined!

 From my experience, this is because engineering alone are generally responsible for the crash-free rate, whilst all other initiatives have design and product input.
-This leads to a lack of visibility, and ultimately no incentive to actually improve the metric unless an engineer champions it.
-That's what I'll do now!
+This leads to a lack of visibility, and ultimately no incentive to actually improve the metric unless an engineer champions it.... like I am now.

 ### Reflects a real problem for real people